-More than high time for some fresh news, clearly it’s Fall.
+More than high time for some fresh news, clearly it’s Fall at our house.

 Made it to the second visit to the Orthopedic Clinic in our own car.
 Everyday stuff for you, I know.
 You weren’t along for our first Yellow Cab wheelchair van experience, where a strong and patient driver helped Herman lock and load me into the very back of his van.
 Barring the part where both arms came off the wheelchair as both men tried to lift it, I’d say it went well.

 Herman was in the van’s middle seat and I was behind him, in the well created to hold wheelchairs.
 And, I noticed, whatever hadn’t been chucked out from the past few meals, stuff I could see because I was wearing my glasses.
 So I was able to watch the progress of a roach which appeared on my husband’s headrest, and sat there for a minute, judging whether it could make the leap into the back of Herman’s thick hair.

 You wouldn’t believe how quickly someone will move, at the hissed syllable, “Roach!”
 It moved my husband into the safety of the middle of the van and gave me time to watch the large-ish spider which popped up next.
 Spiders!
 Pffft!
 As nothing, compared to relocating a roach.
 Don’t know which one of us the spider clung to, but once we got to the nice shiny white floor of Treatment Room 2, he decided all was safe, and started across the floor.
 Splat!
 End of our wildlife saga.

 So, that was Visit 1.
 Visit 2, under our own power, was bliss.
 For this, I learned to go down three steps to get me out, via the garage, and into the alley and our car.
 God-like surgeon doesn’t want to see me for 3-4 more weeks (we chose 4); new bone growth in the shoulder hasn’t yet shown up on the new x-rays, but he’s confident that it’s beginning.
 And so we settle in for the wait.